 In the long term, we plan to develop services for data processors (universities, market researchers, app developers, etc.) who are willing to pay for controlled access to your data.

 With your permission, interested companies may offer you such data deals.
 If you provide access to parts of your data, we will manage the transaction and make sure that it happens according to the agreed terms in a save and secure way.
 Data processors pay for the access to high quality data and we will take a commission of that transaction.

 Yes, we offer data export.
 We are an open platform and comply with the EU General Data Protection Regulation (GDPR).
-You can manage and extract all of your personal data as CSV file.
+You can manage and extract all of your personal data as a JSON file.
 You find the export functionality in the section My Account.

 Currently, we do not offer the possibility to correct your data directly in the PDS.
 What you can do, however, is to delete incorrect data records from your PDS.
 To correct data at the source, you have to work with the data holder where the data originally came form.
 As soon as you have made changes there, these will be transferred to the PDS with the next update.